ethanmook/secret_santa/README.md

 In order to run the program with default settings and have it send emails you will need:

-- A csv file `players.csv` containing a list of players and their email addresses (and potentially other information)
-- A text file `message.txt` containing the message that will form the body of the email
+- An email account capable of sending outgoing mail through the python smtp library.
+By default the program assumes you are using a gmail account.
+For this to work in gmail, you have to [enable less secure apps](https://support.google.com/mail/thread/26987633?hl=en)
-- A file `creds.txt` containing the credentials for the email account that will send out the emails in the form
+- A file `creds.txt` containing the credentials for that email account that will send out the emails in the form

   ```
   example@email.com
   password
   ```

+- A csv file `players.csv` containing a list of players and their email addresses (and potentially other information)
+- A text file `message.txt` containing the message that will form the body of the email

-Then simply run
+Then run

 ```
 ./secret_santa.py players.csv message.txt -c creds.txt
 ```